Slow Cooker/Instant Pot Ribs

-These Slow Cooker Barbecue Ribs are baby back pork ribs that are fall off the bone tender.
+These Slow Cooker/Instant Pot Ribs are baby back pork ribs that are fall off the bone tender.
 You cannot go wrong with these and it’s the best slow cooker rib recipe out there!
 Throw these in the Crockpot and forget about them.
+You can also make these in the Instant Pot.
 The doctored up barbecue sauce puts these barbecue ribs over the top.

 The nice people over at Crock-Pot® offered to send me one of their new NFL Crock-Pot® Slow Cookers with my choice of team.
 They have all of the NFL teams available.

-I of course jumped at their offer because I use my slow cooker at LEAST twice a week if not more (especially during this crazy holiday season).
+I of course jumped at their offer because I use my slow cooker at all the time.

-I of course selected to make my Crock-Pot Miami Dolphins themed.
+Obviously I chose to make my Crock-Pot Miami Dolphins themed.
 We’re huge fans to say the least.
-I wouldn’t drag four kids by myself to every game if I wasn’t invested in some way.
+I wouldn’t drag five kids by myself to every game if I wasn’t invested in some way.
 Loyalty or insanity?
 I may need my head checked.

-I thought since I had a Miami Dolphins Crock-Pot I needed some major football food cookin’ inside.
+I thought since I had a football themed Crock-Pot I needed some major football food cookin’ inside.
 Nothing says manly, messy, and down and dirty food like ribs.

 Ribs are a little intimidating.
 My husband worked at a rib joint in college and always told me that ribs were meant to be cooked by a restaurant.